olaroos/deepnetnotes/logbook.md

 Started moving functions I wrote that do not dependo on other functions I wrote to a separate file.

 Added forward function go SGRU-module which was missing when I tried to generate a sequence from SGRU-model.

+**29 July 2019**

+loss from training is no longer divided by batch-size because the default reduction in nn.NLLLoss() is mean which means the loss is already divided by the batch-size.
+The question is if I should stop dividing by the number of character processed as well?

+Added collection of a moving average of the training-loss to the StatsCallback function.